mmistakes/minimal-mistakes/_drafts/kafka-streams.markdown

   --config "cleanup.policy=compact"
 ```

-The above topic will be the starting point to extend our Kafka stream application.
+The above topic will be the starting point to extend our Kafka Streams application.
 In fact, the messages in it has a `UserId` as key, and a discount profile as value.
 A discount profile tells for each user which is the discount the e-commerce site could apply to the orders of a user.
 For sake of simplicity, we represent profiles as simple `String`:

 ```scala
 type Profile = String